-Since 1990, the Consorcio Serrano (the official serrano ham regulators) have helped enforce standards of serrano ham.
+Since 1990, the Consorcio Serrano (the official serrano ham regulators) have helped enforce the standards of serrano ham.
 Today, you can find hams both with and without their official production guarantee.
-While producers don’t have to be approved by the regulator, there are some key differences you should be aware of.
+While producers don't have to be approved by the consortium, there are some key differences that you should be aware of.

 - Pigs must be sourced from Spain, and farms must be based in Spain.

-- Pigs may be sourced from anywhere in the world, and farms must be based in the EU.
+- Pigs may be sourced from anywhere in the world, but farms must be based in the EU.

-- De Bodega – cured between 1o and 12 months
+- De Bodega – cured between 1 and 12 months

 - Reserva – cured between 12 and 15 months